Erik Jones: 2023

+2024

+Jones started the 2024 Season with an eighth-place finish in the Daytona 500.
+During the GEICO 500 at Talladega, on lap 156, Jones hit the wall hard in a four-car wreck.
+Jones was complaining about his back but managed to get out of the car on his own.
+He was released from the infield care center, but a couple of hours later, he returned to the care center, where it was decided to take him to the hospital for further evaluation.
+Jones later announced that he had suffered a compression fracture in a lower vertebra and would miss Dover.
+Corey Heim will be the substitute driver until he recovered.
+On May 2, it was announced that Jones was cleared to race but would not drive at Kansas instead would return to racing at Darlington.
+As Legacy Motor Club struggled to grind out results, Jones once again only managed one top-five finish with fifth place at the fall Talladega race and ended up 28th in the points standings.
+Results during the year had become so dire that Jones's crew chief Dave Elenz was replaced by Ben Benshore, the crew chief of teammate John Hunter Nemechek, for the final five weekends.
+Despite this, the Michigander extended his contract at Legacy, penning a multi-year deal.

+2025

+Jones started the 2025 season with a twelfth place finish at the 2025 Daytona 500.
+Following the spring Martinsville race, he was disqualified after the car failed to meet the minimum weight requirements.

 Personal life

-Jones, born May 30, 1996 in Byron, Michigan, is a graduate of Swartz Creek High School.
+Jones, born May 30, 1996, in Byron, Michigan, is a graduate of Swartz Creek Academy.
 Jones received his high school diploma at Texas Motor Speedway before the WinStar World Casino 400K Camping World Truck Series race on June 6, 2014.

 He currently lives in Cornelius, North Carolina.
 He has a younger sister, Lindsey.
 Jones is also an avid reader; he started a series on Facebook in April 2020 called Erik's Reading Circle where he reads various children's books and takes suggestions for books to read in the following weeks.
 He also hosts a book club called Erik's Reading Circle on his website.

-He has been dating dirt track racer Holly Shelton since 2018.
+He started dating race car driver Holly Shelton in 2018.
+They were married on August 2, 2023.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)